This post is also available in: Português (Portuguese (Brazil))

 Remember, you only need to conduct five usability tests to identify 90 percent of usability issues.

-Although analyzing individual user behaviour and acting on them is a great way to optimize your user onboarding but you might want to scale things up a bit.
+Although analyzing individual user behaviour and acting on them is a great way to optimize your user onboarding, you might want to scale things up a bit.

 Following tools are fueled to test your creations with larger audiences, and help you optimize them; which for the next product is right in the name: